FloLinn/mbition-coding-task-2/README.md

 ### timesheet

 + The decision on the algorithm took 10 minutes.
 I know problems like this from my studies
-+ writing the description above took about 1 hour.
-I think I deleted about the same amount of text again :)
++ writing the description above took about 1.5 hours.
+I think I deleted about the same amount of text as I left :)
-+ writing the implementation of the algorithm took ... well ... about 4 hours!
++ writing the implementation of the algorithm took ... well ... about 4-5 hours!
 This was my first go app, so I stumbled over pointer errors, syntax, missing generics etc. But it was fun and I learned a lot.
 + writing the ui took again about 2 hours.
 Since you didn't ask for it, you can just ignore this.
 (I just had some fun learning go)
 + writing the tests and tidiying up took one hour.
 Go's testing framework is surprisingly easy.